learnitmyway/fizzBuzz/README.md

 # Fizz Buzz
-This exercise is a demonstration of TDD.
+This exercise is a demonstration of TDD in Java.
+I have also completed the exercise in [JavaScript](https://github.com/learnitmyway/fizz-buzz-js)

 ## Task
 https://en.wikipedia.org/wiki/Fizz_buzz